 It's ok if some ground spices are still sitting on top of the mixture when you're done.
 Just incorporate them as best you can and get out any lumps.

-For non-boozy vegan eggnog, just skip the shot and fill the mug to the brim with sweet, creamy eggnog and toss a cinnamon stick garnish in there.
+For non-boozy vegan eggnog, just skip the shot and fill the mug to the brim with sweet, creamy eggnog.
+Sprinkle some nutmeg on top and toss a cinnamon stick garnish in there, if you're fancy.

-This recipe also stores like a dream in the refrigerator for up to three days.
-You can use the leftovers as a decadent coffee creamer or warm it back up in mugs to serve straight up.
+You can use leftover dairy-free eggnog as a decadent coffee creamer or warm it back up in mugs to serve straight up.

 Main Nog Ingredients

-- 4-6 ounces light or spiced rum – divided (optional)
+- 4-6 ounces light or spiced rum or bourbon - divided (optional)

 - cinnamon sticks - for garnish